This dictionary covers graphic design, prepress and print terminology

 A term in gravure printing which refers to the knife-edge that runs along with the printing cylinder; its function is to wipe the excess ink away from the non-printing areas.

 Document Exchange Format

-Mysterious animal that lived on the Page Setup screen of Macintosh computers.
+A mysterious animal that lived on the Page Setup screen of Macintosh computers.
 Apple engineers published a document, tech doc 31, with background information on the dogcow.
 This instantly made a star out of this humble animal.
 The dogcow mysteriously disappeared when OS X was launched.
 There are rumors that it was eaten by some of the developers.
-Apple have always denied this, stating that their R&D teams only have Microsoft engineers for breakfast.
+Apple has always denied this, stating that their R&D teams only have Microsoft engineers for breakfast.

 Occurs when you fold into a fold (such as a letter fold).
 At the side of one of the creases, you get an indentation.
 It may look like a small inverted triangle.

 A small piece of computer hardware supplied by software companies to prevent unauthorized software duplication.
 The software will check for a digital serial number on the computer hardware and will not operate if the hardware is not connected to the computer system.
 Dongles can use the ADB, parallel, or USB port of a computer.

 Abbreviation for Distill Once, Render Many, a workflow system that converts (distills) documents to PDF files which can then be output on multiple devices.

 The individual element of a halftone.
 Dot should not be confused with spot, the smallest diameter of light that a scanner can detect, or an imagesetter or film plotter can expose

 The percentages of an area covered by a halftone dot ranging from no dot at 0% to a solid ink density at 100%.
 The size of the dots is stated in the percentage of the area they occupy.
 A square dot at 50% creates a checkerboard pattern.